rohanp/LDFMap/README.md

 dimensionality reduction technique intended for use in computational biology.

 # Installation
 Simply download this repo, move "LDFMap.so" to your project directory and <code>import LDFMap</code>.
+Only Python 2.x is currently supported.

 # Public Methods
 ```cython